 Preparing for the end of the pilot is as important as starting the pilot.
-Recipients will be regularly reminded of their end point on the pilot so that appropriate plans can be made for their transition out of the pilot.
+Recipients are regularly reminded of their end point on the pilot so that appropriate plans can be made for their transition out of the pilot.

-Independent financial advice and support will be available to participants for the duration of the pilot.
+Independent financial advice and support is available to participants for the duration of the pilot.
 Planning for what happens at the end of the pilot will be a significant part of this advice.